We are passionate about our wonderful Peak District and love sharing our special place with everyone.

 Whether you are young or old, you can enjoy watching the wildlife, including little owls, buzzards, kestrels, swallows, skylarks, foxes, badgers, hares and weasels, butterflies and moths.

-You can help Felicity or David feed the chickens, goats and horse, please ask and we will arrange a time with you.
+You can help Felicity, David or Caroline feed the chickens, goats and horse - please ask at Reception and we will arrange a time with you.

 You can see the sheep and cows grazing in the fields.
 You may see tractors coming and going particularly at harvest time.
-Whilst children are not allowed on the machinery they can spend hours “driving” the wooden toy tractor in the play area!
+Whilst it's not safe for children to sit on the machinery, they can spend hours “driving” the wooden toy tractor in the play area!

 There may be the odd fragrant farmyard smell and occasionally tractors might be working late into the night (but not very often if David can help it!)